Graduate Diploma in Politics

 - PS3086 Democracy and Democratisation

-+One 200 or 300 unit (or two half units) chosen from any Selection group, including any options not already selected above.
++One 200 or 300 unit (or two half units) chosen from any Selection group, including any options not already selected above (ST2187 and ST2134 are not included).

 - A full first degree completed in a minimum of 3 years duration on a full-time basis (or equivalent) from a university or an institution acceptable to the University of London,